 Sports Premium Funding

-As already stated, competition in P.E is a key focus in the new curriculum for physical education.
-We have already used some of the Sport Premium Funding in this area; our year 5 and 6 football team have had the opportunity of taking part in coaching sessions, weekly for two terms.
-We have already seen the impact of this training; placing second in the Crosby School’s league is a result which we are extremely proud of and hope to beat next year.
+Competition in P.E is a key focus in the new curriculum for physical education.
+We have already used some of the Sport Premium Funding in this area; our year 5 and 6 football team continue to have the opportunity of taking part in coaching sessions weekly for two terms provided by Active Soccer Coaches (£2800) .
 We will be using the Sport Premium Funding to make links with local clubs where we can take part in competitions.
-Money may also be used for colour coded equipment, medals and rewards for our House Team system.